General elementary methods meeting elementary properties of correlations

 This Orthogonality is proved in [M] by the classic exponential sums.
-We'll see in $\S3.2$, just for fun, a Proof from Kluyver's Formula.
+We'll see in $\S4.4$, just for fun, a Proof from Kluyver's Formula.

-Coming, so to speak, to the real motivation to include all these well-known properties, in particular these above for Ramanujan sums: the {\stampatello Ramanujan Expansions}.
-These were introduced by Ramanujan [R] soon after His definition, see previous Fact, of $c_q(a)$ (by the way, we'll call $a$ its {\it argument}); they where already known, Ramanujan main merit has been the study of His expansions, of some \lq \lq coefficients\rq \rq, say, twisted by $c_q(a)$, in a series; that, not by chance, we (starting with [M]) call {\bf Ramanujan Series}, of argument $a\in \N$:
+We can come, so to speak, to the real motivation to include all these well-known properties, in particular these above for Ramanujan sums: the {\stampatello Ramanujan Expansions}.
+These were introduced by Ramanujan [R] soon after His definition, see previous Fact, of $c_q(a)$ : by the way, we'll call $a$ its {\it argument}; they where already known, Ramanujan main merit has been the study of His expansions, of some \lq \lq coefficients\rq \rq, say, twisted by $c_q(a)$ in a series; starting with [M] called, not by chance, {\bf Ramanujan Series} of argument $a\in \N$:

 assuming this limit exists in $\C$, while the {\bf coefficient} $G:q\in \N \mapsto G(q)\in \C$ is an arithmetic function giving convergence to $(1.10)$; we may also speak, for the single coefficient $G(q)$ of {\bf index} $q$, twisted by Ramanujan sum of modulus $q$, as of \lq \lq $q-${\it th Ramanujan coefficient}\rq \rq.
 Once we know this series converges to a complex number whatever is the argument $a\in \N$, the question is: to which function?
 An arithmetic function, indeed: Ramanujan started from the beginning, say, of all a.f.s, the null-function $\0$